facebookresearch/vggsfm/README.md

 ### 5. Dense depth maps (Beta)

 We support extracting dense depth maps with the help of [Depth-Anything-V2](https://github.com/DepthAnything/Depth-Anything-V2).
-Bascially, we align the dense depth prediction from Depth-Anything-V2 using the sparse SfM point cloud predicted by VGGSfM.
+Basically, we align the dense depth prediction from Depth-Anything-V2 using the sparse SfM point cloud predicted by VGGSfM.
 To enable this, please first git clone Depth-Anything-V2 and install scikit-learn:

 ```bash
 pip install scikit-learn